 After you’ve imagined how you’d utilize each room as your own, head outside for a walk around the beautiful gardens that surround the house.

 Finally, you can top your day off with a tasting at Biltmore’s historic winery and take at least a bottle or two home.
 This is one of the best North Carolina wineries for a good reason.

 The Cathedral of All Souls

-The Cathedral of All Souls is also in Biltmore Village and a beautiful place to spend some of your time in Asheville.
+The Cathedral of All Souls is also in Biltmore Village and is a beautiful place to admire from the outside.
 It’s open to visitors from Mondays (9:00 am to 4:00 pm) to Saturdays (11:00 am to 1:30 pm).